Education

 Habitats

-Children explore how animals are suited to their environment by looking at habitats such as rainforest, desert and native woodland.
-In our native woodland children will use scientific skills to discover what makes up this habitat and which animals live there.
+Children explore how animals are suited to their environment by looking at habitats such as rainforests desert and native woodland.
+In our woodland children will use scientific skills to discover what makes up this habitat and which animals live there.

 Eat or be eaten